ethersphere/swarm-docs/contents/incentivization.rst

 Interaction with the blockchain
 -------------------------------
-A cheque is sent as part of an instance of a lower layer transport protocol (currently `devp2p`, with the planned transition of the whole of Swarm to `libp2p`).
+A cheque is sent as part of its own lower layer transport protocol (currently on top of `devp2p`, with the planned transition of the whole of Swarm to `libp2p`).
 The receiving peer handles the cheque and tries to cash it by issuing a transaction on the blockchain.

-The beneficiary thus issues a transaction *on the contract of the issuer of the cheque* as a cashing in request.
+Every node has to deploy its own instance of the Swarm smart contract, also often referred to as *chequebook*.
+So when receiving a cheque, the beneficiary issues a transaction *on the contract of the issuer of the cheque* as a cashing in request.
 As the beneficiary is initiating the transaction, it is also the beneficiary who is paying for the transaction.
 Swarm per default has a check to make sure it financially makes sense to do this: currently the transaction is only started if the payout of the cheque is twice as big as the (estimated) transaction costs.

-The smart contract after doing the appropriate sanity checks (checking the validity and the funds of the issuer) will transfer the funds from the issuer's contract to the beneficiary contract.
+The smart contract, after doing the appropriate sanity checks (checking the validity and the funds of the issuer), will transfer the funds from the issuer's contract to the beneficiary contract.
 If the cheque bounced due to insufficient funds in the issuer, the peer gets disconnected.
-Again here it is important to understand that a peer is able to freeride up to this threhold.
-The issuer cannot issue a cheque if there are not sufficient funds; normal operation involves a smart contract call to check for funds.
+Again here it is important to understand that a peer is able to freeride up to this threshold.
+The issuer cannot issue a cheque if there are insufficient funds; normal operation involves a smart contract call to check for funds.
 If a malicious node sends a bogus, malformed or altered cheque, the cheque will bounce and thus can be identified as fraud attempt, resulting in a disconnect.

 Refer to the documentation for details and specification of how the protocol handles subsequent cheques and how this evolves over time.